without-eyes/wstr/README.md

 # WSTR - Without eyeS's Traceroute

 ## Overview
-`wstr` is a network diagnostic utility designed to analyze and troubleshoot network connections.
+`wstr` is a network utility that traces the route from your computer to a given address by sending ICMP packets.

 ## Installation
 ### Requirements